The 10 Best Small Towns Near Asheville NC

 But there are numerous small towns near Asheville NC that warrant a visit as well, especially for those who seek a break from the hustle and bustle of cosmopolitan cities.

-Having lived in WNC for 5+ years now, I’ve been more drawn to the small towns around Asheville NC (many of which rank among our favorite mountain towns in North Carolina) than I have to the city itself.
+Having lived in WNC for 5+ years now, I’ve been more drawn to the small towns around Asheville (many of which rank among our favorite mountain towns in North Carolina) than I have to the city itself.

 Because this region has such a love of food, drink, arts, and nature, these towns around Asheville NC each have their own unique personality and attractions.